michaelb/auto-ytdl/README.md

 - [Usage](#usage)
 - [Examples](#examples)

-# Why does it exist? / Motivation / Rant
+# Why does it exist? / Motivation / Rant / you can skip this part

 [DISCLAIMER: informal language]